 - Second – they both lend to the creamy and thick consistency of this chocolate frosting.

-- Semi-Sweet Chocolate Baking Bar – Yes, I do recommend a baking bar.
+- Semi-Sweet Chocolate Baking Bar – I recommend a chocolate baking bar vs. chocolate chips for the ganache.
 Chocolate chips will work, however, the chocolate baking bar doesn’t have all the added ingredients that chips have.
 Which results in a smoother ganache.

-- Heavy Cream – Did you know heavy cream and heavy whipping cream are basically the same thing.
-Branding may play a part in why they named differently.
+- Heavy Cream – Did you know heavy cream and heavy whipping cream are the same thing?
+Branding may play a part in why they are named differently.
 And there may be a difference in milk fat between brands.
 However, to be called either, the US FDA says the product must contain 36% milk fat.

 - Cream Cheese – Full fat, and absolutely must be at room temperature.

 - Powdered Sugar – Any powdered sugar (brand) is fine.
-I prefer the organic one I’ve linked in the recipe for quality of ingredients.
+I prefer the organic one I’ve linked in the recipe for the quality of the ingredients.

 - Salt – The salt is a must!
 This frosting is exceptionally decadent and the salt goes a long way to balance that out.

 - Semi-sweet chocolate is preferred – It is not too sweet, and not too bitter.
-It is juuust right!
+It is just right!

 - Let the chocolate sit for a few minutes after pouring over the cream – It is tempting to start stirring once you’ve poured the cream over the chocolate.
-However, give it a few minutes (3 to 5 to be exact), to let the cream soak into the chocolate and start melting it by itself!
+However, give it a few minutes, to let the cream soak into the chocolate and start melting it by itself!

 - Chill the ganache – A must if you want to whip it fluffy.
 You probably won’t achieve the same volume if you try to whip warm ganache.
 Think of it like making regular whipped cream – you want the cream (and even the bowl) to be nice and chilled to whip it.